Is a ceramic coating thick like glass?

 "Glass coating" was a marketing term used in the early days of ceramic coatings.
 It has mostly fallen out of favour, but it -- along with phrases like "creates a hard shell over your car" -- still leads some people to picture an actual sheet of glass sitting on their paint.

 The description originally comes from chemistry, not size.
 Ceramic coatings are based on silica (SiO2), which cures into a hard, inorganic surface similar in structure to glass.
-That similarity refers to behaviour -- molecular bonding, continuous uniform surface, chemical stability -- not to thickness.
+That similarity refers to behaviour -- molecular bonding, a continuous uniform surface, chemical stability -- not to thickness.
 Marketing language often blurs the line between hardness and thickness; a coating can be hard once cured, but that does not make it thick, and it does not make it physically protective in the way a panel or a film would be.

 Coating versus clear coat: what the layers actually do

-The clear coat is the primary protective lacquer on your car -- around 35-50 microns thick.
+The clear coat is the primary protective lacquer on your car, around 35-50 microns thick.
 A ceramic coating sits above it as a secondary, sacrificial protector at 0.5-2 microns.
 The coating's job is to take the daily chemical attack -- bird mess, road salt, traffic film, UV -- and to make wash marring less likely.
 The clear coat underneath still determines how the paint responds to impacts and most physical scratching.
 When the coating reaches the end of its working life, a professional polishes the paint to refine the finish and re-applies a fresh coating; the clear coat itself stays intact for the life of the car (or until it needs refinishing for other reasons).

 Because the coating is ultra-thin, its strengths are surface-based, not structural.
 It resists chemicals, road film and bird lime, improves water behaviour, makes washing easier, and slows UV-related fading and oxidation.
-The cured surface reaches a 9H hardness rating -- harder than bare clear coat, but not scratch-proof.
+The cured surface reaches a 9H hardness rating; harder than bare clear coat, but not scratch-proof.
 If your priority is impact resistance or chip protection on high-wear areas, paint protection film is the right solution; coatings are best understood as a chemical and surface treatment, not as armour.

-What it cannot do
+What a coating cannot do

-- Not scratch-proof -- a cured coating can be very hard at the surface, but it has no meaningful depth to absorb energy.
+• Not scratch-proof: a cured coating can be very hard at the surface, but it has no meaningful depth to absorb energy.
 Scratches and stone chips still reach the clear coat underneath because the coating is too thin to act as a barrier.

-- Not a defect-hider -- the coating follows the shape of the paint underneath, so anything visible before coating is still visible afterwards.
+• Not a defect-hider: the coating follows the shape of the paint underneath, so anything visible before coating is still visible afterwards.
 Correction has to happen first.

-- Not a substitute for PPF where impact protection is what you actually need.
+• Not a substitute for PPF where impact protection is what you actually need.

 The most useful way to think about a ceramic coating: an ultra-thin, durable surface treatment that gives chemical protection and easier cleaning, maintained with correct washing technique.
 For the related "will adding more coats help" misconception, see will my car be shinier if I have it paint sealed twice? -- the answer is no, for the same reasons covered above.